A 14-bed specialist unit (including a 1-bed Transitional flat) for adult males with complex dementia.

 Allitsen ward at a glance:

-Our on-site MDT is expert in the assessment, treatment and management of HD and is permanently based on-site to meet the daily needs of patients, including those who present with challenging behaviour, overt aggression, sexual disinhibition and self-harm, as well as those with a forensic history.
+Our on-site MDT is expert in the assessment, treatment and management of complex dementia and is permanently based on-site to meet the daily needs of patients, including those who present with challenging behaviour, overt aggression, sexual dis-inhibition and self-harm, as well as those with a forensic history.

 Our therapeutic environment is designed to create a welcoming and reinforcing experience for patients in our care.
 In partnership with patients and their family our MDT construct programmes that utilise a full range of psychological and occupational therapy programmes which:

-Our staff has extensive experience in supporting patients with HD.
+Our staff has extensive experience in supporting patients with complex dementia.
 Their goal is to facilitate and maximise function and quality of life, whilst ensuring the best possible support for individual autonomy.

 Each patient is provided with a tailored treatment programme that is designed in conjunction with the multidisciplinary team (MDT) and in line with our treatment aims, to maximise functional independence and good physical and mental health.